Sun Yat Sen Nanyang Memorial Hall: History

 On 28 October 1994, the Singapore government gazetted the villa as a National Monument.
 Two years later, the SCCCI renamed the villa to "Sun Yat Sen Nanyang Memorial Hall" and announced its plans to expand the place.
 The villa closed in November 1997 for restoration works at a cost of S$7.5 million.
 It was reopened to the public as a museum on 12 November 2001.
 In 2009, the SCCCI appointed the National Heritage Board (NHB) to manage the museum, and redevelopment works took place in October 2010.
-One year later, the villa was reopened to the public on 8 October 2011 to commemorate the centenary of the Xinhai Revolution.
+One year later, the villa was reopened to the public on 8 October 2011 by then Deputy Prime Minister and Minister for Home Affairs Teo Chee Hean to commemorate the centenary of the Xinhai Revolution, who is also the grandnephew of Teo Eng Hock.

 Current status

 The villa currently houses a collection of nearly 400 artefacts, including calligraphy works, photographs, old books, paintings and sculptures, spread throughout the five galleries in two levels.
 The villa is redecorated in the style of an old Peranakan house and has 180 new artefacts added.
 The Lee Foundation paid for most of the paintings, the bronze wall mural, and bronze statues and busts, which were worth over S$1.5 million in total.
 Just alongside the villa is Zhongshan Park, also named after Sun Yat Sen, an integrated hotel, commercial and retail development completed in 2013.
 Connecting the development to the villa is a similarly named 0.46 ha public park.